 The recommended dose is 2 mg once daily.
 Olumiant may be used as monotherapy or in combination with methotrexate or other DMARDs.
 Olumiant is given orally with or without food.

 Olumiant initiation is not recommended in patients with an absolute lymphocyte count (ALC) less than 500 cells/mm3, absolute neutrophil count (ANC) less than 1000 cells/mm3, or hemoglobin level less than 8 g/dL.
 Avoid use of Olumiant in patients with active, serious infection, including localized infections.
 Prior to initiating Olumiant, test patients for latent tuberculosis (TB).
 If positive, consider treating for TB prior to Olumiant.

 Clinical Trial Results

-The FDA approval of Olumiant was based on two dose-ranging trials and two confirmatory phase 3 trials.
+The FDA approval of Olumiant for RA was based on two dose-ranging trials and two confirmatory phase 3 trials.